Frequently Asked Questions

 Is the cave open all year round, even in the rain?

 Yes!
 Our purpose-built cave is open all year round and to a wide selection of times during the daytime.
-We can provide tours no matter the weather due to our perfect location and ideal conditions.
-There is, however, a short rainforest walk to the cave so rain jackets are recommended if it's wet outside!
+We can provide tours no matter the weather because our cave is undercover and protected.
+There is a short rainforest walk to the cave so rain jackets are recommended if it's wet outside!
 We are open every day except Good Friday and Christmas day.

 What's the best time to see the Glow Worms?

 At our site, during the daytime, all year round!
-Because our glow worms are in a purpose-built environment resembling their natural environment which is kept dark during daytime, they glow during our opening hours.
+Because our glow worms are in a purpose-built environment resembling their natural environment which is kept dark during the daytime, they glow during our opening hours.
 This allows our guides to care for the glow worms and provide food for them during the day.
 Because the glow worms are in a controlled environment, everyone has an equal chance of seeing the glows.

 Is this a child-friendly experience?